Wind-WindKids/winding/samples/sophieandwind/ice.md

 6. Suntne leges eaedem in omnibus civitatibus Americae?

 --
 grounded: page, text
 --
 Somehow, word of the failing grade made its way to the flying club.
 By the weekend, the coordinator had sent a polite but stiff message:

-Given your current academic standing, we recommend focusing on schoolwork for now.
-Flying privileges will be paused until improvement is demonstrated.
+> Given your current academic standing,
+> we recommend focusing on schoolwork for now.
+> Flying privileges will be paused
+> until improvement is demonstrated.

 At home, his dad closed the laptop slowly.
 “Wind… they’re saying no access to the eGull until your grades come up.”

+@background:
+icy texture, light blue and white, subtle frost patterns.

+--
+grounded2: page, text
+--
-Wind stared at his dad, "It was not a fair test.
+Wind stared at his dad, "It wasn't a fair test.
 And both eGulls are ours, not theirs."

 His dad looked at him, "It was a fair test.
 You have a very good teacher, Wind.
 Give it some time — you'll see."

 The eGull wasn’t just grounded — the Dragon access was gone too.

+@image:
+Wind in his room, looking frustrated and disappointed.The room has posters of airplanes and flying on the walls, and a model airplane hanging from the ceiling.
+The atmosphere is tense, with a sense of disappointment.

+@background:
+icy texture, light blue and white, subtle frost patterns.

 @comment: hidden
 Ability to generalize gets tested by such "unfair" quizzes.
 And flying solo, after a breakup, is not a good idea.
 The system around him is relatively fair.

 --
 working: page, text
 --
 Wind cried.
 Then he sat at his desk and opened his French textbook.

 The essay was due the next day.
  *“My day at school.”*